hub-git-hub/TenHet/README.md

 Code and Dataset
 =====
-GenerateSyntheticData: generate the synthtic tensor with multiple matrices.
+`GenerateSyntheticData`: generate the synthtic tensor with multiple matrices.

-TenHet: Tensor completion based on ADMM.
+`TenHet`: Tensor completion based on ADMM.

-solveE: Compute the error tensor.
+`solveE`: Compute the error tensor.

-SoverM: compute the variable M.
+`SoverM`: compute the variable M.

-DrugID, DrugChem, DrugSide: information about the drug in DrugBank.
+`DrugID`, `DrugChem`, `DrugSide`: information about the drug in DrugBank.

-TargetID, TargetGO, TargetSW: information about target protein in DrugBank.
+`TargetID`, `TargetGO`, `TargetSW`: information about target protein in DrugBank.

-DiseaseID, DiseaseMin, DoseaseHPO: information about disease in DrugBank.
+`DiseaseID`, `DiseaseMin`, `DiseaseHPO`: information about disease in DrugBank.

 Running
 ======
 The implementation of TenHet has been tested on MATLAB2015.
-An example of running can be found in `main.m`.
+An example of running can be found in `Demo`.
 [Matlab Tensor Toolbox](http://www.sandia.gov/~tgkolda/TensorToolbox/index-2.6.html) is need and has been included in the package.

 Demo:

-(1) run runSyntheticData
+(1) run `runSyntheticData`

-(2) run runDrugBank
+(2) run `runDrugBank`